 Early History of the Brazel family

-Another 288 words (21 lines of text) are included under the topic Early Brazel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brazel research.
+Another 176 words (13 lines of text) are included under the topic Early Brazel History in all our PDF Extended History products and printed products wherever possible.

 Brazel Spelling Variations

 Pronunciation, rather than spelling, guided scribes and church officials when recording names during the Middle Ages.
 This practice often resulted in one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Brazel are preserved in these old documents.
 The various spellings of the name that were found include Brassil, Brassell, Brassilagh, Breasal, Brazil, Brazell, Braslan and many more.

 Early Notables of the Brazel family (pre 1700)